-Governments in various countries have been conducting extensive campaigns and sex education programs to enhance awareness among youth and promote the usage of contraceptives against sexually transmitted diseases (STDs) and unwanted pregnancies.
-International and government healthcare bodies such as World Health Organization (WHO) and Centre for Disease Control and Prevention (CDC) are playing a significant role in raising awareness regarding safe sex by using condoms.
-According to report by Grand View Research, the global condom market was valued at USD 9.9 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 8.52% from 2022 to 2030.
-Free distribution of condoms by government organizations to prevent the spread of HIV and unintended pregnancies along with increase in international donor funding is likely to drive the growth of the market.
+Numerous governments worldwide have launched extensive campaigns and implemented sex education programs to enhance awareness among young individuals and promote the usage of contraceptives to combat sexually transmitted diseases (STDs) and prevent unwanted pregnancies.
+Prominent international and government healthcare bodies such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) play a significant role in raising awareness about safe sex practices involving condoms.
+According to a report by Grand View Research, the global condom market was valued at USD 9.9 billion in 2021 and is projected to expand at a compound annual growth rate (CAGR) of 8.52% from 2022 to 2030.
+Factors driving this growth include the free distribution of condoms by government organizations to prevent the spread of HIV and unintended pregnancies, as well as increased international donor funding.